-Her research interests currently focus on the global political economy and hr Arab Spring and on the consequences of the global financial crisis on the capitalist structures of European countries.
+Her research interests currently focus on the global political economy and the migration crisis and on the consequences of the global financial crisis on the capitalist structures of European countries.

 Leila welcomes applications for PhD topics related to any of her research interests.

 European Journal of International Relation

 Journal of Modern Italian Studies, Francis and Taylor

 British Journal of Politics and International relations

 Francis and Taylor Journals

 MIUR projects (Italian Ministry For University and Research)